Opening a bank account

-If you have never opened or used a bank account you can open a basic bank account.
-A basic bank account is a type of current account where you don’t pay any charges for everyday banking for the first year.
-You can read more about basic bank accounts.
-The CCPC have a financial comparison tool you can use to compare basic bank accounts.
+If you do not have a bank account, you can open a basic bank account.
+A basic bank account is a type of current account that does not charge fees for everyday banking in the first year.
+Read more about basic bank accounts.

-- Know how you make your transactions: Check whether you make most banking transactions using ATMS, online, telephone or in-branch.
+- Know how you make your transactions.
+Check whether you make most banking transactions using ATMs, online or in-branch.

 Make sure you understand all the terms, conditions and fees of the account before you sign up.
-You can check the CCPC’s jargon buster for terms that you don’t understand.
+You can check the CCPC’s jargon buster for terms that you do not understand.